DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 1. Your Agent version
 2. Operating system and version
 3. Complete output from the script
-4. Recent agent log excerpts showing any errors
+4. Recent Agent log excerpts showing any errors

 ## Additional Information